-The Mars 2020 mission with the Perseverance Rover launched on July 30, 2020 and will land on Mars February 18, 2021.
-The Perseverance Rover, with the SHERLOC instrument is headed to Jezzero crater in 2020 to search for signatures of life.
-It is a highly advanced deep UV fluorescence and Raman spectrometer that can withstand the Mars environement and capable of generating chemical and organic maps within a mineral matrix with a mapping field of view of ~1 cm2 .
+The Mars 2020 Perseverance Rover landed on Mars February 18, 2021 after more than 6 months of space travel.
+The Perseverance Rover, with the SHERLOC instrument landed in the Jezzero crater to search for signatures of life.
+SHERLOC is a highly advanced deep UV fluorescence and Raman spectrometer that can withstand the Mars environment and is capable of generating chemical and organic maps within a mineral matrix with a mapping field of view of ~1 cm2 .

 On July 31, 2014 NASA announced the selection of the Scanning Habitable Environments with Raman & Luminescence for Organics & Chemicals (SHERLOC) instrument for the Mars 2020 rover arm.
 SHERLOC is a deep UV fluorescence/Raman instrument that has at its heart a compact, narrow-linewidth, deep UV laser, developed by Photon Systems, Inc., and further refined through several JPL and SBIR contracts.
 This laser has been tested to TLR-9 and enables spatial mapping of fluorescence emissions and Raman scatter of organics and astrobiologically relevant minerals on abraded surfaces and boreholes created by the rover coring system.